abdallahkhaled72/Bulky_MVC/README.md

 # BookStore - E-Commerce Platform
 A fully functional, production-ready Online Book Store built with ASP.NET Core MVC.
-This project demonstrates a modern, scalable backend architecture for an e-commerce platform that can be adapted to sell any type of product online.
+This project demonstrates a modern, scalable backend architecture for an e-commerce platform that can be adapted to sell a diverse range of products online.

 ---

 # ✨ Features
 - User Authentication & Authorization
   * User Registration and Login with ASP.NET Core Identity
-     * External login: FaceBook
+     * External login: Facebook
   * Email Verification during sign-up with expiring confirmation tokens
   * Role-based UI rendering (e.g., Admin vs. Customer)

 - E-Commerce Functionality
   * Browse and search through the product categories
+  * Track your order progress
   * Secure Online Payments powered by Stripe integration
   * Order history and summary

 - Admin Management
   * CRUD operations for Products, Categories, etc
+  * Lock users
+  * Create new user
   * Manage user roles and orders